microsoft/qlib/README.md

 | Dataset | [Add a dataset](https://github.com/microsoft/qlib/pull/733) |
 | Models |  [Implement a new model](https://github.com/microsoft/qlib/pull/689) |

+[Good first issues](https://github.com/microsoft/qlib/labels/good%20first%20issue) are labelled to indicate that they are easy to start your contributions.

 If you would like to become one of Qlib's maintainers to contribute more (e.g. help merge PR, triage issues), please contact us by email([qlib@microsoft.com](mailto:qlib@microsoft.com)).
 We are glad to help you to set the right permission.

 ## Licence